Position

 • High school diploma or equivalent required; associate degree in library science or related field preferred.

-• Previous experience in a library or customer service setting is highly desirable.
+• Previous experience in library services or customer service is highly desirable.

 • Strong communication and interpersonal skills.

-• Proficiency in using library management software and computer applications.
+• Proficiency in using library management systems and computer applications.

 Is becoming a Access Services Assistant a good career path?